-A Pressure Cooker Pork Stroganoff with tender strips of pork in a rich, creamy gravy that’s kicked up a notch with a little chili sauce, dry mustard and sherry.
+This Instant Pot / Pressure Cooker Pork Stroganoff features tender strips of pork in a rich, creamy gravy that’s kicked up a notch with a little chili sauce, dry mustard, and sherry.
+If you like beef stroganoff, you’ll love this pork version!

-Pork sirloin tip roasts are generally a little more tender than pork shoulder, so be sure and taste your pork to see if it’s tender after five minutes cooking time.
-If not, just lock the lid again, and cook it for a few more minutes.
-When the food in the pressure cooker is hot, it will come back to pressure quickly.
+Pork sirloin tip roasts are generally a little more tender than pork shoulder.
+If you’re using pork shoulder, be sure to taste your pork to see if it’s tender after the 5 minute cook time.
+If you’d like yours more tender, just lock the lid in place again, and cook it for a few more minutes.
+(When the food in the pressure cooker is hot, it will come back to pressure quickly.)

 - 3 tablespoons vegetable oil, divided